sherryyiyang/sherryyiyang.github.io/_pages/about.md

 I love build thoughtful, scalable web applications that make a difference.
 I’ve worked across the full stack, from real estate platforms to scientific tooling, and I’m always eager to dive deeper into the backend: distributed systems, API design, data infrastructure, and cloud architecture.

-Lately, I’ve been exploring areas like deep learning, real-time systems, and even Web3 — anything that stretches the boundary between code and creativity.
-Whether it's shipping production-ready features or optimizing data pipelines for millions of records, I thrive on solving tough problems and learning what’s next.
-I’m excited about technologies that shape the future — from AI to decentralized platforms — and I’m always looking for opportunities to grow, collaborate, and build what matters.
+I’m currently exploring areas like distributed systems, blockchain, and Web3 — technologies that push the boundaries of scalability, reliability, and innovation.
+I’m especially interested in how large-scale systems are designed, maintained, and optimized to serve millions of users.
+I’m eager to keep growing, contribute to impactful projects, and collaborate with others who care about building the future.

 # 🔧 What I Do